Volunteer in Brazil

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Rio.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Brazil prior to your volunteer program, you will need to arrange your own transport to the hostel accommodation.
+If you are travelling in Brazil prior to your volunteer program, you will need to arrange your own transport to the hostel accommodation.

 Orientation is hosted by our Brazil team at their office in Rio de Janeiro.
 Orientation begins on the morning of your chosen start date and covers everything you need to know for your volunteer program in Brazil – Introduction to Brazil, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.